 Marketing is a great field for sociology majors because it requires the ability to think about group psychology and how to change people’s behavior as well as the broader culture.
 Tech is a great industry to check out because it encourages sociological imagination and is all about creating social change through technological advancements

-Being a Christian sociology major will enable you to look past the brokeness and systemic injustices around the world to see a savior who is able to save everyone.
+Being a Christian sociology major will enable you to look past the brokenness and systemic injustices around the world to see a savior who is able to save everyone.

 I realized that Anthropology could help give me the language that I needed to better understand my life, the world around me, and God's work in the world.
 I will also add that, along with my Anthropology classes, my other most meaningful classes at Wheaton were my Sociology classes.
 Those courses worked alongside my Anthropology to teach me about society's systems and structures.